Romesh Wadhwani

 Romesh Tekchand Wadhwani (born 1947) is an Indian-American billionaire, businessman and head of investment firm SAIGroup.
 He is the former chairman and CEO of Symphony Technology Group, a private equity firm for software, Internet and technology services companies, including SurveyMonkey and Onclusive.
 He established the Wadhwani Foundation for economic development in emerging economies, with an initial focus on India.

 Early life

-Romesh T. Wadhwani was born in a Sindhi Hindu family in Karachi, Pakistan, 10 days after the partition of India on 15 August 1947.
+Romesh T. Wadhwani was born in a Sindhi family in Karachi, Pakistan, 10 days after the partition of India on 15 August 1947.
 His family moved to India shorty thereafter.
 He contracted polio at age 2 and had difficulty getting admission to school.
 He received a bachelor's degree from the IIT Bombay, and master's and PhD degrees in electrical engineering from Carnegie Mellon University.

 Career

 For a decade, Wadhwani was the founder, chairman, and CEO of two companies, one (American Robot Corporation) specializing in software and solutions for computer-integrated manufacturing and the other (Compu-Guard Corporation) in technology-enabled energy management.

 Wadhwani was then the founder, chairman, and CEO of Aspect Development, Inc., from its startup in 1991 to its acquisition in 1999 by i2 Technologies for $9.3 billion in stock.

 Together with his brother, Sunil Wadhwani, he has founded Wadhwani Institute for Artificial Intelligence in Mumbai to develop artificial intelligence solutions for public good.

 Wadhwani has invested $1 billion in predictive and generative AI SaaS company SymphonyAI.